wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/JavaScript/Syntax/JavaScript-Syntax-Reference.md

 - [2017-An easy guide to object rest/spread properties in JavaScript](https://dmitripavlutin.com/object-rest-spread-properties-javascript/):

+- [2018-Deep-copying in JavaScript](http://dassur.ma/things/deep-copy/): How do I copy an object in JavaScript?
+It’s a simple question, without a simple answer.

 ## Scope: 作用域

 * [2017-A guide to JavaScript variable hoisting with let and const](https://medium.freecodecamp.com/what-is-variable-hoisting-differentiating-between-var-let-and-const-in-es6-f1a70bb43d)